shaefelinger/HCS-project1-travelBlog/readme.md

 Shows all locations on a map.
 The zoom is automatically adapted to show all locations.

-Clicking on a marker opens a Info-popup for that location.
-Clicking on the popup opens the corresponding Details-Page.
+Clicking on a marker opens an Info-popup for that location.
+Clicking on this popup opens the corresponding Details-Page.

 ### +Add-Post-Page